Hermes

 • Scales across sessions — decisions from session 1 are just as retrievable in session 50

-How Engram compares
+How Waystone compares

 There are several MemoryProvider options available for Hermes.
 Here's how they stack up:

-Engram Mem0 Hindsight Honcho
+Waystone Mem0 Hindsight Honcho

 Storage model Knowledge graph (SQLite) Vector store Extractive summarization (rolling compression) Hosted API only